bhagmuniverse/lendingclub/README.md

 # Lending Club case study
-> Lending Club Case is the largest online loan marketplace, facilitating personalloans, business loans, and financing of medical procedures.
-Like most other lending companies, lending loans to ‘risky’ applicants leads tocredit loss.
+> Lending Club Case is the largest online loan marketplace, facilitating personal loans, business loans, and financing of medical procedures.
+Like most other lending companies, lending loans to ‘risky’ applicants leads to credit loss.

 ## Roadmap